 For latest economic data refer to the Paraguay fact sheet [PDF 54 KB].

 Paraguay is predominantly an agricultural economy.
 The country's main export is soybeans (Paraguay is the world’s 4th largest exporter), which makes it highly susceptible to climate and world price changes.
-Paraguay's other main exports include electricity (from the Itaipú dam) cereals, beef, timber, leather and apparel.
+Paraguay's other main exports include electricity, vegetable oils, maize, beef, leather and apparel.
 Paraguay's economic outlook is strongly influenced by the economic performance of its neighbours, particularly Brazil and Argentina.
-Paraguay, together with Brazil, runs one of the largest hydroelectric facilities in the world, located in the Paraná River, the border between Brazil and Paraguay.
+Paraguay, together with Brazil, runs one of the largest hydroelectric facilities in the world, the Itaipú dam located in the Paraná River, the border between Brazil and Paraguay.
 Hydroelectricity exports are a major income source for Paraguay.

 China and Brazil are Paraguay’s largest trading partners.
-In 2012, Brazil was Paraguay’s principal export destination (39.2 per cent) and China was Paraguay’s main source of imports (27.6 per cent).
+In 2013, Brazil was Paraguay’s principal export destination (30 per cent), and China was Paraguay’s main source of imports (28.3 per cent), closely followed by Brazil (26.4 per cent).

-Paraguay's real GDP growth rates have varied widely in recent years, from growth of 6.4 per cent in 2008 to minus 4.0 per cent in 2009, a rebound to 13 per cent in 2010, 4.3 per cent in 2011 and from minus 1.2 per cent in 2012 to an estimated 12 per cent in 2013.
-The robust performance of Paraguay's agricultural sector in 2010, as well as strong performances in construction and manufacturing drove a positive rebound from the recession in 2009.
+Paraguay’s GDP is estimated to be US$31.3 billion in 2014, close to double the 2009 GDP of US$15.9 billion.
+Paraguay's real GDP growth rates have varied widely in recent years, from growth of 6.4 per cent in 2008 to minus 4.0 per cent in 2009, a rebound to 13.1 per cent growth in 2010, 4.3 per cent in 2011 and from minus 1.2 per cent in 2012 to 13.6 per cent growth in 2013 and a drop back to an estimated 4.0 per cent in 2014.
+The robust performance of Paraguay's agricultural sector in 2010, as well as strong outcomes in construction and manufacturing drove a positive rebound from the recession in 2009.
 The banking system also weathered the recession relatively well.
 However, there was an unexpected fall in export volumes in 2011, due to a prolonged drought, a decrease in construction (owing to cement shortages), difficulties in exporting meat (owing to an outbreak of foot and mouth disease), and a weaker global economy.

 Foreign direct investment in Paraguay has increased substantially in recent years, resulting from investments by multinational firms in Paraguay and secondary effects from capital flows into the region.